-Landscape is not the most mobile-friendly layout, you end up having to scroll across the screen to read the newsletter.
-Landscape only really works on laptop/desktop.
+The landscape is not the most mobile-friendly layout, you end up having to scroll across the screen to read the newsletter.
+Landscape only really works on a laptop/desktop.
 The portrait layout looks good on all devices.

 ❌ Jam too much in the newsletter

 Latching on to the point of being selective of what you include in your church newsletters, don’t overload people with information in a single newsletter.
 It just ends up making the newsletter super long, like six pages long.
 If you send quarterly newsletters, six pages might be ok but most churches send weekly or monthly newsletters.
 To avoid information overload, link out to your church’s other platforms where people can find events/news not included in the newsletters.

 You should definitely use photos in your newsletters.
 But you should have a disclaimer on your church membership form asking people to give their permission.
 People are especially sensitive about using photos of children, so you should respect their wishes.
 As a rule, don’t use photos of visitors/guests unless it’s a guest preacher and you’ve asked permission.

 The church newsletter is not the place to voice your personal opinion or engage in political debates.
 It’s definitely not the place to promote political candidates, even if they are members of your church.
 So stay away from offensive content, it’s not a good look for your church.

 Testimonies are a great way of including personable content.
 People love hearing other people’s stories.
 But imagine you open the church newsletter and read the testimony you shared with your life group.
 Always ask permission before you include testimonies because people might not be comfortable with the entire church knowing about a personal struggle.

 Explore our responsive email newsletter templates to save time and get started quickly with your newsletter!